-Freight and delivery decreased as freight during the period ended September 30, 2023, was a result of repositioning and consolidating of inventory of GO in storage to a more economical leased facility.
-These additional costs were recouped with reduced rental savings.
-Additional freight and delivery costs were incurred for the movement of international masks from Turkey to India during Q1 and Q2 24 as well.
+The decrease in freight and delivery was a result of repositioning and consolidating of inventory of GO in storage to a more economical leased facility in 2024.
+These additional costs were recouped with rental savings in 2025.

+Additional freight and delivery costs were incurred in 2024 for the movement of international masks from Turkey to India.